Exclusive Offer: Enjoy Free CARA

 About the Depression Anxiety Stress Scales

-The DASS-21 stress subscale is a clinically validated screening tool used by mental health professionals to assess stress severity over the past week.
+The DASS-21 stress subscale is a clinically validated screening tool used by mental health providers to assess stress severity over the past week.

 What the Test Measures